Rishabh-insightlenz/AirBnb-Comparison/README.md

 ### Motivation:
 This project has been conducted as a part of Udacity's Data Scientist Nanodegree.
 The Students were to pick a dataset, come up with some questions and answer those questions through a blogpost.
 The questions I chos was:

  -Is there any significant difference by price?

- - Is there any noticeable difference between Seattle and Boston Airbnb?
+ -Is there any noticeable difference between Seattle and Boston Airbnb?

- - How well your model predicts data?
+ -How well your model predicts data?
 ### Summary
 I found that the main driver for prices are how many people a listing can accommodate.
 Location is also very important aswell as aminities such as TV, parking, Internet and air condition.